 Support is given to everyone and everything, from Dementia Friends to the Dogs Trust and from the local Carnival Committee to a Community Fridge, while the installation of defibrillators and bleed kits are major contributions to care and safety in the area.

-Further details of the Fed Awards 2023 will be in the March edition of the Fed magazine.
+Further details of the Fed Awards 2023 are in the March edition of the Fed magazine.
 A final congratulations to all finalists and winners of the evening.